skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 likely to settle for lower paying jobs the longer they’re unemployed.
 During the British Industrial Revolution, real wages stagnated for about 50 years as productivity rose, a phenomenon called “Engels’ Pause”[^engels].
-As it took decades for productivity gained by automation to benefit the masses, life for for workers during that transition period was tough, as [described in one article](https://niskanencenter.org/blog/21st-century-automation-time-truly-different/):
+As it took decades for productivity gained by automation to benefit the masses, life for workers during that transition period was tough, as [described in one article](https://niskanencenter.org/blog/21st-century-automation-time-truly-different/):

 > The gains from the early 19th century didn’t materialize